CTIA (organization): CTIA Wireless Foundation

-CTIA's nonprofit organization, CTIA Wireless Foundation supports initiatives that use wireless technology to assist communities.
+CTIA's nonprofit organization, CTIA Wireless Foundation, supports initiatives that use wireless technology to assist communities.
 The foundation partnered with American Red Cross to create the "Text2HELP" program to help aid victims of the 2004 Indian Ocean earthquake and tsunami, Hurricane Katrina, and the 2010 Haiti earthquake.
 The program enabled wireless customers to send text messages to make donations to American Red Cross' relief efforts.

-The foundation is a major sponsor of PulsePoint, a no-cost app that alerts users of nearby cardiac arrest emergencies so they can offer first aid before first responders arrive.
+The foundation is a significant sponsor of PulsePoint, a no-cost app that alerts users of nearby cardiac arrest emergencies so they can offer first aid before first responders arrive.
 The foundation also supports "text4baby", a no-cost mobile texting program that provides information to parents and caregivers on prenatal care and baby health and parenting.